WELCOME VIDEO: Music Teacher Education Chair James Dragovich

-Many of the education courses require fieldwork observation hours in local public schools.
-The program culminates with a student teaching experience where students work closely with a cooperating teacher (both at the elementary and secondary levels) while under the supervision of the Music Education Director.
+Since it is strategically situated on Long Island, Five Towns College is a premier location for students to complete their required fieldwork/observation hours among one of the 127 public schools within Nassau and Suffolk Counties.
+The program culminates with a student teaching experience where students work with a cooperating teacher (both at the elementary and secondary levels) while under the supervision of the Music Education Director.

 Relationship with New York State School Music Association

 During their program of study, students participate in the New York State School Music Association (NYSSMA)-Collegiate Chapter.
 By doing so, they have opportunities to meet and be instructed by area educators on current topics in Music Education.
 In addition, NYSSMA-Collegiate members volunteer and participate in various NYSSMA sponsored festivals and events.
 As a direct benefit, student members get to meet and connect with music educators on Long Island.
 The Chapter also sponsors music workshops and service activities.

 Admission to the Music Teacher Education Program

 - Candidates are required to audition on their major instrument/voice (see Audition Requirements) and follow all other Five Towns College admissions procedures.

 - In addition to an audition, the Director of Music Education and/or other Music Education Faculty members will interview potential candidates.

 - Incoming freshman must have and 80% or higher High School GPA (Grade Point Average).

 - Transfer students are required to have a 3.0 GPA or better to enter as Music Education majors.